braziljs/conf-boilerplate/README.md

     $ cd conf-boilerplate
     ```

-4. Install all dependencies:
+4. Install all the dependencies:

     ```sh
     $ npm install
     ```

-5. And finally run:
+5. And finally run it:

     ```sh
     $ npm run watch